DevExpress/dotnet-eud/interface-elements-for-web/articles/rich-text-editor/viewing-and-navigating/document-views.md

 The **Simple View** displays a document in the entire editing area and ignores the page layout.
 In this mode, the editor does not split a document into pages and ignores headers, footers, and page layout settings: margins, orientation, size, columns, and breaks.

-The **Print Layout** displays a document such as it will be printed: split into pages, with headers, footers, and with applied page layout settings: margins, orientation, size, columns, and breaks.
+The **Print Layout** displays a document split into pages, with headers, footers, and with applied page layout settings: margins, orientation, size, columns, and breaks.